tradingstrategy-ai/web3-ethereum-defi/docs/source/tutorials/index.rst

 Tutorials
 =========

-Examples how to use web3.py and Web-Ethereum-Defi library
+Examples how to use web3.py and Web-Ethereum-Defi library.

-* Doing low level blockchain transactions and event reading
+Examples include

+* Reading live trades of different DEXes

+* Performing ERC-20 token transfers

 * Data research with Jupyter Notebooks and Pandas